 Externship opportunities serve a critical role in third-year experiential learning.
 Students engage in off-campus placement contemporaneous with a classroom component.
 Both are designed to engage the student in a unique educational experience and move the student toward the world of legal practice.
 Enrollment in an externship course satisfies the "actual practice" requirement of the Washington and Lee University School of Law third-year curriculum.
 Ideally, students will strive to accomplish four things in an externship:

-Student externs spend one to two days at their externship site each week, and must enroll in an accompanying course taught by Washington and Lee's Assistant Dean for Clinic and Externship Administration and Professor of Practice, Tammi Hellwig, or other designated faculty.
+Student externs spend one to two days at their externship site each week, and must enroll in an accompanying course taught by Washington and Lee's Externship Program Director and Professor of Practice, Keri Gould, or other designated faculty.
 Externship faculty maintain an ongoing "conversation" with supervisors, who are asked to evaluate their extern at the midpoint and the close of the semester.

-For questions about the externship program, or if you are an attorney interested in accepting a Washington and Lee University School of Law externship student, please view the links on this webpage or contact Dean Tammi M. Hellwig: 540.458.8335 or email@example.com.
+For questions about the externship program, or if you are an attorney interested in accepting a Washington and Lee University School of Law externship student, please view the links on this webpage or contact Professor Gould: 540.458.8133 or email@example.com.